DecoderRingClub/TAK/README.md

 ### Gather Certs and push admin certs
 1. ``docker exec -it ca-setup-hardened bash -c "openssl x509 -noout -fingerprint -md5 -inform pem -in files/admin.pem | grep -oP 'MD5 Fingerprint=\K.*'"``
 2. ``docker exec -it takserver-hardened-"$(cat tak/version.txt)" bash -c 'java -jar /opt/tak/utils/UserManager.jar usermod -A -f <admin fingerprint> admin'``

+### Connecting to the TAK Server
+1. First, you’ll need to pull off the host a few certs, namely, the .p12 files for the admin user you just created and the ``trust store-root.p12``.
+(The truststore-root will be needed to connect clients i.e., WinTAK, ATAK, etc)
+2. Once you have them on your local system, how you import them depends on your specific browser but generally involves uploading them under your security settings.
+3. Navigate to ``https://<IP Address>:8443/`` for the dashboard.
+You’ll see the normal security warnings for using a self-signed cert.
+Ensure you finish setting set up the server under ``https://<IP Address>:8443/setup``.

 ### Helpful commands
 1. ``docker exec -u root -it <id> sh``
 2. ``./makeCert.sh client admin``